Kensington Cottage around c. 1900. Copyright: A. R. Wallace Memorial Fund & G. W. Beccaloni

 Charles Darwin in 1874, from a Woodburytype carte de visite published by John G. Murdoch.
 Copyright of image: G. W. Beccaloni

 In February 1858 Wallace was suffering from an attack of fever (probably malaria) in the village of Dodinga on the remote Indonesian island of Halmahera when suddenly the idea of natural selection as the mechanism of evolutionary change occurred to him.
 As soon as he had sufficient strength he wrote an detailed essay explaining his theory and sent it together with a covering letter to Charles Darwin, who he knew from correspondence was interested in the subject of evolution.
 He asked Darwin to pass the essay on to Charles Lyell if Darwin thought it was sufficiently interesting.
-Lyell (who Wallace had never corresponded with) was one of the most respected scientists of the time and Wallace must have thought that he would be interested in reading his new theory because it explained the "law" which Wallace had proposed in his "Sarawak Law" paper.
+Lyell (who Wallace had never corresponded with) was one of the most respected scientists of the day and Wallace must have thought that he would be interested in reading his new theory because it explained the "law" which Wallace had proposed in his "Sarawak Law" paper.
 Darwin had mentioned in a letter to Wallace that Lyell had found Wallace's 1855 paper noteworthy.
 Another reason why Wallace wanted Lyell to read his essay was because it was written as an argument against Lyell's anti-evolutionary views in his book, Principles of Geology.

 Pencil sketch of Ternate Island (left), Tidore Island (middle) and Morty (?)
 Island (right) (all in the Moluccas, Indonesia) by Wallace in 18??.
 Wallace's essay on natural selection was posted from Ternate.
 Copyright of scan: A. R. Wallace Memorial Fund.